liebscher/al-folio/_posts/2020-10-17-evaluating-neural-toxic-degeneration.md

 > We rely on [Perspective API](https://www.perspectiveapi.com/){:target="_blank"}, an automated tool for toxic language and hate speech detection

 The API, when given a linguistic form (e.g., a sentence), calculates a score, or probability of toxicity.
 The authors then (perhaps unjustifiably) label an input prompt as toxic if it has a score of over 0.5, otherwise it's labeled non-toxic.
-The authors confess that the API likely suffers from an over-reliance on lexical cues to detect toxicity (where lexical cues basically just means specific words, such as swear words or slurs).
+The authors confess that the API likely suffers from an over-reliance on lexical cues to detect toxicity, where lexical cues basically just means specific words, such as swear words or slurs.

 ## *RealToxicityPrompts* Dataset